jgsrty/jgsrty.github.io/docs/english/2020/June/A new way to think about the transition to motherhood.md

 Here's the pull part.
 So as humans, our babies are uniquely dependent.
 Unlike other animals, our babies can't walk, they can't feed themselves, they're very hard to take care of.

-So evolution has helped us out with this hormone called exytocin.
+So evolution has helped us out with this hormone called oxytocin.
 It's released around childbirth, and also during skin-to-skin touch, so it rises even if you didn't give birth to the baby.

 Oxytocin helps a human mother's brain zoom in, pulling her attention in, so that the baby is now at the center of her world.
 But at the same time, her mind is pushing away, because she remembers there are all these other parts to her indentity -- other relationships, her work, hobbies, a spiritual and intellectual life, not to mention physical needs: to sleep, to eat, to exercise, to have sex, to go to the bathroom, alone -- if possible.